aditidpk/Crack-the-Covid-19-Crisis-Chatbot/README.md

 ## The idea
 COVID-19 has citizens looking for answers about symptoms and testing sites as well as current status of schools, transportation, and other public services.Medic a virtual assistant pre-loaded to understand and respond to common questions about COVID-19, scan COVID-19 news articles using Watson Discovery and respond to COVID statistics inquires with data from trusted sources.

-Medic is integrated to an IBM Cloud hosted web server by using Slack Integration
+Medic is integrated to an IBM Cloud hosted web server by using Telegram Integration

 It can:
 - Respond by sharing consistent, accurate COVID-19 information